andrefigueira/.context-designs/README.md

 1. **Human reference** - Your team's single source of truth
 2. **AI context** - Claude Code's understanding of your project

-### The Magic: Living Documentation
+### Living Documentation

-Traditional documentation dies the moment it's written.
-The .context methodology keeps it alive:
+Traditional documentation gets out of sync with code within days.
+The .context methodology keeps documentation and implementation synchronized:

 **Before (Traditional Flow):**
 ```